auth0/docs/articles/native-platforms/wpf-winforms/01-login.md

 There are three options to do the integration:

-1. Using [Auth0 Lock](/lock) inside a Web View (this is the simplest with only a few lines of code required).
+1. Using [Auth0 Lock](/lock) inside a Web View (this is the simplest way with only a few lines of code required).
 2. Creating your own UI (more work, but higher control the UI and overall experience).
-3. Using specific user name and password.
+3. Using specific username and password.

 ### Option 1: Auth0 Lock